Latest News

 Venezuela's oil sector is already feeling the pressure.

-According to the International Energy Agency, tightening of restrictions has also resulted in a decline in Venezuelan crude oil production.
-It fell by approximately 150,000 bpd from a previous month to 860,000 bpd.
+According to the International Energy Agency, tighter restrictions also resulted in a decline in Venezuelan crude oil production.
+It fell by approximately 150,000 bpd from a month ago to 860,000 bpd.
 This follows several months where production was hovering around 1 million bpd.

-The production of Venezuelan oil could also be severely affected if U.S. import restrictions prevent the import of naphtha, diluents and other products that are essential for extraction and processing.
+In addition, the production of Venezuelan oil could be drastically reduced if U.S. import restrictions prevent the import of naphtha or diluents which are essential for extraction and processing.

-More than two thirds of Venezuelan oil is of a tar-like?grade when it is extracted.
+More than two thirds of Venezuelan?oil is heavy grade, which is tar like when extracted.
 The oil is reduced in viscosity by using naphtha.
 This allows it to be transported through pipelines to terminals and tanks.

 Venezuela's six refining facilities can produce naphtha, but they have been in disrepair for years.
-This has led to the upstream oil industry becoming heavily dependent on imports.
+This has led to the upstream oil sector becoming heavily dependent on imports.

-Kpler reports that the Venezuelan imports for naphtha, chemicals, and other products will drop to 39,000 barrels per day in December.
-This compares to 54,000 barrels per day in November, and 89,000 in October.
+Kpler reports that the Venezuelan imports for naphtha, chemicals and other products will drop to 39,000 barrels per day in December.
+This compares to 54,000 barrels per day in November and to 89,000 in October.

-However, it is difficult to predict how production will be affected by the naphtha shortage, since Venezuela imported large quantities in recent years, which may have been partially stored.
+However, it is difficult to predict how production will be affected by the naphtha shortages.
+Venezuela has imported large quantities in recent years, which may have been partially stored.

 Venezuela's production is at risk if imports of naphtha drop.

-The heavy crude production in Venezuela is not likely to completely stop, despite the increasing tensions.
-President Donald Trump has granted Chevron, the second largest U.S. producer of oil, a special license to continue operating their joint ventures within Venezuela's Orinoco Belt, which produces around 250,000 barrels per day.
+The U.S. has carved out a portion of Venezuela's heavy crude production.
+Despite the increasing tensions, this is unlikely to happen.
+President Donald Trump’s administration issued Chevron, the second largest U.S. producer, a special license to continue operating their joint ventures in Venezuela’s Orinoco Belt, which produces around 250,000 bpd.

-Chevron exports approximately 150,000 bpd (billion barrels per day) of Venezuelan crude oil to the U.S. Gulf Coast where refineries built decades ago were designed to process heavy grades imported from Mexico, Canada, and Venezuela.
+Chevron exports roughly 150,000 bpd crude oil from Venezuela to the U.S. Gulf Coast where refineries built decades ago were designed to process heavy grades of crude oil from Mexico, Canada, and Venezuela.

 The increasing tensions in Venezuela have already had a significant impact on its oil industry.
 However, these effects will not reverberate around the globe - unless the Maduro government falls, which would trigger a rush by western energy giants to return to the oil-rich country.